-- Knowing the allegations against the student and the evidence that has been provided to the Office of the Dean of Students in support of those allegations.
+- Knowing the allegations against the student and the evidence that has been provided to the Office of Student Rights & Responsibilities in support of those allegations.

 - Receiving assistance from an advisor of choice.
 This advisor may be a parent, guardian, attorney, friend, counselor, or any other support person chosen by the student who is not otherwise a party or witness to the conduct under investigation.

 - Having relevant witnesses speak on their behalf.